-Our LEU segment provides most of the Company's revenue and involves the sale of enriched uranium, the fissile component of nuclear fuel to customers, which are primarily utilities that operate commercial nuclear power plants.
+Our LEU segment currently provides most of the Company's revenue and involves the sale of enriched uranium, the fissile component of nuclear fuel primarily to utilities that operate commercial nuclear power plants.
 The majority of these sales are for the enrichment component of LEU, which is measured in SWU.
-Centrus also sells natural uranium (the raw material needed to produce LEU) and occasionally sells LEU with the natural uranium, uranium conversion, and SWU components combined into one sale.
+Centrus also sells natural uranium (the raw material needed to produce LEU) and occasionally sells uranium concentrates, uranium conversion or LEU with the natural uranium hexafluoride and SWU components combined into one sale.